-Grimshaw is located at the junction of Alberta Highways 2 and 35 (Mile 0 of the Mackenzie Highway), 108 miles north of Grande Prairie.
+Grimshaw is located at the junction of Alberta Highways 2 and 35 (Mile 0 of the Mackenzie Highway on the Deh Cho Route), 108 miles north of Grande Prairie.

 |Grimshaw developed as a shipping centre for surrounding farms with the arrival of the Central Canada Railroad in 1921.
 It was established as a village in 1930, and became a town in 1953.
 It was named for Dr. M.E.
 Grimshaw, a doctor in Peace River Crossing, who served as Grimshaw’s mayor.
 Local resources are wheat and grains, livestock, gravel, lumber, gas and oil.
 As Mile 0 of the Mackenzie Highway to Northwest Territories, Grimshaw is also an important tourist stop.

 Grimshaw has the Dee-Jay Motel, a hotel, service stations, car washes, a laundromat, campgrounds, a recreation park and all other visitor facilities.